Cheapest car insurance in Louisiana for a bad driving record

 Cheapest car insurance in Louisiana with a DUI

-While many insurers offer coverage after a DUI, Southern Farm Bureau has the lowest rate at $2,684.
+Although many insurance companies provide coverage after a DUI, Southern Farm Bureau offers the most affordable rate at $2,684 a year.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Louisiana.
+The table below compares average car insurance premiums in Louisiana for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI